Wanggcong/SparseNeRF/README.md

 </tr>
 </div>

+>:fire: **Update**:
->Update: We are working very hard on releasing the code.
+- [20230806] We are working very hard on releasing the code.
 Expected to release the code in a few days.

 >:fire: **TL;DR**: We present SparseNeRF, a simple yet effective method that synthesizes novel views given a few images.
 SparseNeRF distills robust local depth ranking priors from real-world inaccurate depth observations, such as pre-trained monocular depth estimation models or consumer-level depth sensors.